These Halloween mummies are spooky; they’re kooky; and they’re a whole lot of fun!

 We used small sponges to spread our glue.
 I wanted the girls to be able to spread a lot of glue quickly and the sponges did the trick.

 Once you are satisfied with your wrapping, set your tube aside and walk away until it dries.
-It will look like a wet mess (see above picture), but once it dries, you’ll have a mummy.
+It will look like a wet mess (see above picture), but once everything is dry, you’ll have a mummy.

 After your mummies are dry, glue on the googly eyes.
-Use regular-strength glue and not your thinned out glue for the eyes.
-That’s it!
-Your mummies are finished!
+This time, use regular-strength glue and not your thinned out glue for the eyes.